 Process

-- Applicants who accept TAMS’s admission offer must complete and submit the FAFSA in order to be eligible for any level of TAMS scholarship.
+5. Applicants who accept TAMS’s admission offer must complete and submit the FAFSA to be eligible for any level of TAMS scholarship.